Volunteer Safety Protocols

 Blanchet House volunteers and staff have developed an innovative takeaway meal service that ensures everyone in need of a meal can receive one safely and quickly during the COVID-19 pandemic.

 We still prepare and serve hot meals three times a day, six days a week.
 However, serving to-go style during COVID-19 presents a whole host of challenges.
 It’s a miracle of hard work, ingenuity, and selfless commitment by volunteers to serve those suffering that we are able to meet the increased need for our services.
-We are now serving up to 2,000 meals a day, a record number for us.
+We served a record 2,000 meals a day in 2020.

 Health & Safety Protocols

-We are taking every precaution possible to continue our essential services while keeping everyone safe and healthy.
-All volunteers and staff members must wear masks and gloves to protect themselves and others.
-We wipe all surfaces with disinfectants.
+We are taking every precaution possible to continue our services while keeping everyone safe and healthy.
+All volunteers and staff members must be vaccinated, wear masks and gloves to protect themselves and others.
 Anyone exhibiting symptoms of illness must stay home or in their room if living in the residence.
 A mental health and drug counselor speaks to people in our meal lines to answer questions about the pandemic and encourage guests to stay six feet apart.

 Protocols include activities to: